MarriccZwei/M1-starter-app/ISSUES.md

 **Description**: [After deleting the user and singing up with the same google account as of the deleted user the request to fill in the biography was not present, instead, the app jumped to the "Welcome" screen.]

 **How it was fixed?**: [Most occurences have been fixed by making the app not skip authetication checks under any circumstances (AuthViewModel.kt, line 53), and by setting the needsProfileCompletition to true whereever it was arbitrarily specified.
-However, one instance of errors remains: if we sign out from a user and sign up (sometimes also sign in if running on the server) on another one - the Completion window is skipped.
-A debugger run reveals that in that case the completion screen is loaded, but is skippend instantly.]
+However, one instance of errors remains: on localhost, if we sign out from a user and sign up on another one - the Completion window is skipped.
+A debugger run reveals that in that case the completion screen is loaded, but is skippend instantly.
+When running on the server, the completion screen usually works correctly, however there remain exceptions, especially after authentication errors.]